 Kiln-dried logs are cut to different sizes and are available in a variety of lengths.
 We have chosen a few that are suitable for most standard-sized home fire pits and medium to large-sized chimineas.
 These all have low moisture content, which makes lighting your fire pit or chiminea so much easier compared to using regular seasoned logs.
 They are all hardwood species so these logs are sure to provide you with a longer burn.
 So sit back and relax and enjoy some quality time around your fire pit.

-These logs are 27cm long, they have a below 20% average moisture content and are perfect for open fire stoves, log burner, fire pits, pizza ovens.
-These are sold in 15kg nets.
+These logs are 25cm long, they have a below 20% average moisture content and are perfect for open fire stoves, log burner, fire pits, pizza ovens.
+These delivered in netted bags.

 - KILN DRIED CHUNKY HARDWOOD LOGS- Dry and ready to burn - below 20% average moisture content

-- 25 CM LONG - 25cm / 9.8" approx length - Firewood suitable for most wood burners, stoves , burner and fire pits
+- 25 CM LONG - 23cm / 9" approx length - Firewood suitable for most wood burners, stoves , burner and fire pits

 - LARGE 40 LITRE NETS - Tightly Packed Nets - in secure packaging to arrive dry on your doorstep

-Comfort woodfuels ready to burn kiln dried birch logs are a great choice and are in smaller bags at 8kg per bag.
-They have a very low moisture content of 15% which helps avoid condensation in their bag.
-They are 25cm long, FSC Certified, and suitable open fire stoves, log burner, fire pits, pizza ovens.
+Logpile Ready to burn kiln dried birch logs are a great choice and are available in several sized bags.
+They have a very low moisture content of 20% which helps avoid condensation in their bag.
+They are suitable open fire stoves, log burner, fire pits, pizza ovens.